This vegan roasted beet hummus recipe is one of my favorite things to bring to a potluck as a colorful centerpiece for the table.

 On most days I wake up and can’t believe that people actually pay me to write and cook for a living.
-My afternoons of toiling in corporate big beauty seem more distant with every batch of gluten-free carrot cake pancakes.
-And on days when I get to leisurely eat said pancakes in front of an equally indulgent mid-afternoon episode of Orange Is The New Black, life is truly sweet.
+My afternoons of toiling in corporate big beauty seem more distant with every batch of gluten-free matcha pancakes.

 But like any job, there are also the days of bureaucratic boredom and frustration; the difficult clients, scheduling annoyances, and creative pursuits that, when confined to a rushed 2-hour time slot, feel all at once laborious and half-assed.
 These everyday pitfalls, even if they happen within the comfort of my own home, can leave me feeling exhausted and out of sorts–like, I’m destined to still be “faking it til I make it” at age 45.

 Freelancers of every age definitely suffer from the grass-is-always-greener syndrome.
-My schedule is the subject of envy for a lot of my friends who are still wearing unflattering pencil skirts, clocking their weekdays in cubicles and taking the crowded 6 train at 8 in the morning.
-But I have to admit, despite the flexible schedule, mid-day pancake making, and occasional workweek TV guilty pleasures, there are many days when I miss my former life of going to an office everyday.
+My schedule was the subject of envy for a lot of my friends who are still wearing unflattering pencil skirts, clocking their weekdays in cubicles and taking the crowded 6 train at 8 in the morning.
+But after covid work from home brought everyone back to my level, many people share my days when I miss my former life of going to an office everyday.

 The reasons have nothing to do with pencil skirts (which I somehow always managed to make look disheveled), and everything to do with community.